Oregon Estate Planning and Wills

 Our clients appreciate that we have established a flat-fee structure for our estate planning services.
 This allows each client to ask as many questions, make as many revisions, and meet with us as often as necessary to ensure that their estate plan is exactly as they wish.
 View our standard packages here: Our Estate Planning Fee Structure

-Prior to meeting with our attorneys, it is helpful for potential clients to review and complete our estate planning questionnaire: Our Estate Planning Questionnaire - Client Information Sheet
+Prior to meeting with our attorneys, it is helpful for potential clients to review and complete our estate planning questionnaire and information sheet: Client Information Sheet